zap3420/Weather-Checker/README.md

 ## About Project

-The plan was to create a basic, practical app with real data that would allow me to demonstrate my abilities to retrieve data, process the response, and update it.
+The plan was to create a basic, practical mobile app with real data that would allow me to demonstrate my abilities to retrieve data, process the response, and update it.